abased/filestore/filestore-client/README.md

-murray-library
+filestore-client
 ==============

-the murray library is the foundation upon which all microservices are to be build
+the filestore-client is a wrapper around the filestore REST api, use it in other scala applications to send files to an out of process running file store

 ## IntelliJ Set-Up

 File -> Open -> pom.xml

-## Custom Properties

-    /ets/sosacorp/email.client.properties

-        smtp.host=localhost
-        smtp.port=25

 ## Build

 > mvn clean install

+## Test

+> mvn test -P it
+> requires running filestore